Can Mull be a NNR whilst culling pine martens?

 • The species is thought to present over a wide area, both north and south of Craignure

-• It is highly likely that the habitat and prey items here will allow the species to establish and increase
+• It is highly likely that the habitat and items here will allow the species to establish and increase

 • Mull has various protected and reptiles which could be threatened by the pine marten